yorhodes/installmentNFTs/README.md

     - collateralizes NFT

-- The necessary methods `registerRepayment`, `getExpectedRepaymentValue`, `getValueRepaidToDate`, and `getTermEndTimestamp` have been defined in [ERC721CollateralizedSimpleInterestTermsContract](https://github.com/dharmaprotocol/charta/blob/master/contracts/examples/ERC721CollateralizedSimpleInterestTermsContract.sol)
+- The necessary methods `registerRepayment`, `getExpectedRepaymentValue`, `getValueRepaidToDate`, and `getTermEndTimestamp` have been well defined for our use case in [ERC721CollateralizedSimpleInterestTermsContract](https://github.com/dharmaprotocol/charta/blob/master/contracts/examples/ERC721CollateralizedSimpleInterestTermsContract.sol)

 ### Interfaces:

 The borrower interface for browsing NFTs and instantiating intent to borrow could very easily be implemented as a wrapper around the [OpenSea marketplace](https://opensea.io/assets).
-Initially, though, we will build a very simple interface for instantiating `DebtOrder`s using our `customTermsContract` and inputting relevant parameters.
+Initially, though, we will build a very simple interface for instantiating `DebtOrder`s using our `customTermsContract` and inputting relevant parameters, to be listed on our relayer/lendor interface.

 The lendor interface for browsing `DebtOrder`s and filling them by funding the upfront purchase of the target NFT could look much like [Bloqboard](https://app.bloqboard.com/), or integrate directly with their [API](https://bloqboard.com/api).